Exegesis

 Israel & Judah (Jeremiah 3).

-"And the names of them were Aholah the elder, and Aholibah hersister: and they were mine, and they bare sons and daughters.
-Thus were their names; Samaria is Aholah, and Jerusalem Aholibah."
+"And the names of them were Aholah the elder, and Aholibah her sister: and they were mine, and they bore sons and daughters.
+Thus were their names: Samaria is Aholah, and Jerusalem Aholibah."
 Ezekiel 23:4

 Polygamists In The Bible